Skip to Content

 6. Remove from heat, stir in Panko bread crumbs, and allow to cool.

-7. Once fairly cool, add the Parmesan cheese to the mixture and stir to combine.
+7. Once fairly cool, add the Parmesan cheese to the mixture, season with salt and pepper, and stir to combine.

 8. Remove the Portobello mushrooms from the fridge and assemble by filling the mushroom caps with the vegetable mixture.

-9. Top the mushrooms with the Go Veggie Monterrey Jack cheese and garnish with some fresh tarragon.
+9. Top the mushrooms with the Mexican cheese and garnish with some fresh tarragon.

 Nutrition Information: